ababar3/ECE464Project1/README.md

 Read the TV (ordered from LSB to MSB)

-Test each TV on each faulty circuit  and check if the output is different to the good one or not Different?
+Test each TV on each faulty circuit  and check if the output is different to the good one or not.
+If it is different -> upload the detected list and remove it from undetected.
-        YES: Fault detected -> flag 1 to be sure it is detected and print good and bad behaviour
-        NO: Flag stays 0
- At the end print undetected faults.